jrhizor/jrhizor.dev/content/posts/six-months-of-mealbymeal.md

 Retention is critical because MyFitnessPal is an advertising behemoth.
 They expect users to churn after a couple months, but they can keep themselves as the default option for anyone looking for a calorie tracker by spending a ton of money on ads.
 This allows them to market to users at the right moment when they start looking for a calorie tracking or weight loss option, and makes it very expensive for competitors to compete on paid marketing to acquire users.
 You need a niche or a unique distribution channel.

 So one way to make user acquisition cost-effective is to increase the average subscription length.
 For MealByMeal, I bet that easier logging would help retain users.
 I found this to be mostly true.
-If users didn't churn from the trial, \~2/3 of users maintained their subscriptions over multiple months.
+If users didn't churn from the trial, two thirds of users maintained their subscriptions over multiple months.

 ### 2. Texting is a great way to track calories

-I'm convinced that texting was the wrong approach.
+I'm convinced that texting was the wrong approach from a maintenance perspective.
 It costs more and has a lot of red tape.
 It's also dangerous to use a chatbot.
 If a user convinces a bot to say something bad, you may get flagged and penalized.

 Some competitors have recently launched that use Telegram / WhatsApp, but those are a bit more limited in terms of user base.
 Also, most people think of calorie counters as apps, so if you need to explain a different (non-standard) model, it harms user acquisition.

+That being said, it is very easy to use for users, and it makes it fast to get to the first "aha" moment.

 I will likely launch an app version of MealByMeal to mitigate a lot of these problems and allow building a great UX around the text-based infrastructure.